Types of Degrees General Engineering Majors Are Getting

 Online General Engineering Programs

-In 2018-2019, 687 schools offered a engineering program of some type.
+In the 2018-2019 academic year, 687 schools offered some type of general engineering program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|